Established Attorney Represents Felony DUI Clients in St. Petersburg, Florida with a Thorough Approach

 A second DUI offense may not be a felony, but it carries significant consequences including fines, imprisonment and license revocation.
 Your implied consent to take a breath, blood or urine test means that refusal to do so results in a suspension of your license.
 A second or subsequent refusal to submit to a breath, blood or urine test means a license suspension for 18 months.

-The possibility of being sentenced to prison for several years or longer if charged with a felony DUI makes it critical for drivers who find themselves in this situation to seek the assistance of a criminal defense lawyer.
-Largo area drivers need a DUI defense attorney on their team to protect their rights and defend their interests.
+The possibility of being sentenced to prison for several years or longer if charged with a felony DUI makes it critical for drivers who find themselves in this situation to seek the assistance of a criminal lawyer.
+St. Petersburg area drivers need a DUI defense attorney on their team to protect their rights and defend their interests.

-Get help if charged with felony DUI from a Largo, FL criminal defense attorney
+Get help if charged with felony DUI from a St. Petersburg, FL criminal defense attorney

 At the law office of Joseph Montrone, Jr., P.A., I provide spirited defense of felony DUI charges with a keen appreciation for the serious consequences you face.
 A free initial consultation is available.
 Contact me online or call my office at 727-888-0102.